DErxFla/SNV-GATK-Snakemake/README.md

 # SNV-GATK-Snakemake
-This repository contains a Snakemake-based workflow designed as part of a project for the Computer and Software Architecture module in the Master’s in Data Science program.
+This repository contains a Snakemake-based workflow designed as part of a project for the Computer and Software Architecture module in the Master’s in Data Science program at FHNW.

 ## Project Background
 This project implements a workflow for genomic data processing, specifically focusing on Single Nucleotide Variant (SNV) discovery.
 The workflow follows established best practices and guidelines to ensure scientific accuracy and reproducibility.